 Stroke Doesn't Stop for COVID-19: Remember to BE FAST and Seek Emergency Care

-Since the outbreak of COVID-19, and surges of positive cases across our nation’s hospitals, people have hesitated to seek emergency care when they need it most.
-It’s important to remember that while many aspects of our lives have slowed, our bodies have not, and health complications, including stroke, can still arise when least expected.
+Since the outbreak of COVID-19, more people have hesitated to seek emergency care when they need it most.
+It’s important to remember that while other aspects of our lives have slowed, our bodies have not, and health complications, including stroke, can still arise when least expected.

 Stroke is currently the fifth leading cause of death in the United States.
 Nearly 800,000 people suffer a new or recurrent stroke every year, and every four minutes someone dies from a stroke.